A Massive PDF Conversion Project

 Be on the lookout for our next installment of Equidox Development history, authored by David Freelan, where he discusses the implementation of the machine learning engine.

-To see Equidox software in action, watch our Equidox vs. Adobe video.
+To see Equidox software in action, check out our Overview Webinar.